 If you're planning on buying but trying to limit how much you pay out of pocket, keep these six things in mind while you're house and mortgage hunting:

-Active duty service-members, veterans and their family members are eligible for a VA loan, which is backed by the Department of Veterans Affairs.
+Active duty service-members, veterans and their family members , which is backed by the Department of Veterans Affairs.
 This allows qualifying buyers to purchase a home with no down payment and little-to-no closing costs.

 Unlike other loan programs that may require a down payment, the VA loan program doesn't have a minimum down payment requirement.